mrworf/iceshelf/README.md

 #### change method

 How to detect changes.
-You have a few different modes, the most common two are `meta` or `data`.
-Meta uses the combination of modification time and file size.
-If either (or both) change, it's considered changed.
-This is very fast and effecient but could in theory miss changes.
-By using `data`, iceshelf will use sha1 to generate a hash of the data which is then compared.
-This is more secure and will detect more or less all changes, *but*, it's also more computationally expensive and *will* make the process slower.
-While sha1 usually is good enough, you can also, instead of the two common options, specify `sha1`, `sha256` or `sha512` if you feel it is warranted.
+You have a few different modes, the most common is `data`, but also `sha1` (same as data actually), `sha256` and `sha512` works.
+Iceshelf uses hashes of the data which is then compared to see changes.
+While sha1 usually is good enough, you can also specify `sha256` or `sha512` if you feel it is warranted.

 Note that switching between various methods will cause the next backup to be a full backup since the checksums will not match.
-Also, using the `meta` option is mutually exclusive with the upcoming rename/move/copy feature (see TODO.md).

 *default is `data`*